Highly rated local moving companies for Stockton to Myrtle Beach moves

 - Myrtle Beach’s population is about 89% less than Stockton.

-- Myrtle Beach's public transportation has a score of 2 out of 10 versus Stockton's higher score of 4.
+- Myrtle Beach’s public transportation score of 2 out of 10 is lower than Stockton’s score of 4.

-- Myrtle Beach and Stockton are similarily walkable.
+- Myrtle Beach and Stockton are similarly walkable.

-- Both Myrtle Beach and Stockton have the same bike-friendliness score of 52 out of 100, meaning Myrtle Beach is about as safe for cyclists as Stockton.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Myrtle Beach and Stockton have similar bike-friendliness scores (52 vs 54), meaning Myrtle Beach is about as safe for cyclists as Stockton.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Myrtle Beach’s crime rate is lower than Stockton with a score of 58.06 compared to Stockton’s 75.2.
 This means that Myrtle Beach neighborhoods are safer than 58.06% of all U.S. neighborhoods, and Stockton neighborhoods are safer than 75.2%.